 This is a basic quick chicken casserole recipe and from this, you can create any kind of chicken casserole you wish.
 Add different vegetables or herbs; sometimes I will add small pieces of bacon, the recipe is also lovely with a few white grapes added 10 minutes before the end of cooking, which is perhaps more French than British.

-- 4 oz/110g white mushrooms, cleaned and thinly sliced
+4 ounces (110 grams) white mushrooms, cleaned and thinly sliced

-- 1 tbsp roughly chopped flat parsley leaves, plus leaves for garnish
+1 tablespoon roughly chopped flat parsley leaves, plus leaves for garnish

-- Return the browned chicken thighs to the casserole, pour over the chicken stock over.
-Cover the casserole with a tight-fitting lid and cook for 20 minutes on a medium heat, the casserole should be bubbling but not boiling fiercely.
+Return the browned chicken thighs to the casserole, pour over the chicken stock over.
+Cover the casserole with a tight-fitting lid and cook for 20 minutes on medium heat.
+The casserole should be bubbling but not boiling fiercely.